 Metasequoia glyptostroboides 'Ogon'

-Metasequoia glyptostroboides ‘Golden Oji’ is everywhere better known by its trade-designation, GOLD RUSH, usually written as though it were a normal cultivar name, which it is not.
-Our convention here is to use the recognised cultivar name for our entries; as the name suggests, trade designations can be different in different areas top suit local markets, whereas the published or registered cultivar name is a fixed entity.
-In consequence, GOLD RUSH has to be relegated to a secondary position.
-It is secondarily unfortunate that the original cultivar name, ‘Ogon’, was overruled by the name ‘Golden Oji’ under which it received a US Plant Patent, and which therefore takes precedence.
+Metasequoia glyptostroboides ‘Golden Oji’ is everywhere better known by its trade designation, GOLD RUSH, usually written as though it were a normal cultivar name, which it is not.
+The convention on Trees and Shrubs Online is to use the recognised cultivar name for entries; the same clone can have multiple trade designations whereas the published or registered cultivar name is a fixed entity.
+Consequently, GOLD RUSH has to be relegated to a secondary position here, as does the original cultivar name, ‘Ogon’, which was overruled by the name ‘Golden Oji’ when this received a US Plant Patent, and which therefore takes precedence.

 It was raised from irradiated seed sown at the Kameyama Breeding Station of the Institute for Forest Tree Improvement in Mie, Japan, in 1974.
 From here, it was introduced to North America by the Stanley & Sons Nursery of Oregon under its original Japanese name ‘Ogon’, but soon marketed it in the US as ‘Gold Rush’, from whence came later permutations of the name.
 It was introduced to Europe in 1993 by the Dutch nurseryman Pieter Zwijnenburg, and then in 1995 the Japanese company behind the breeding of this tree, perhaps sensing it was on the brink of stardom, applied for a US Plant Patent for it under the new name ‘Golden Oji’, which according to the International Code of Nomenclature for Cultivated Plants became the new accepted cultivar name (Auders & Spicer 2012).
 It seems important to relay this rather convoluted history as GOLD RUSH has since become probably the most popular Dawn Redwood cultivar on both sides of the Atlantic, bearing as it does foliage of a most intense yellow on a tree of otherwise typical character.